 What is the final deliverable?

 We will have iterative meetings with your team to review our findings.
-After that, we will prepare a final validation report with all our recommendations that can be shared with the model owner for response.
+After that, we will prepare a final model validation report with all our recommendations that can be shared with the model owner for response.
 Our validation report will be written following model validation template adopted by your institution.
 You'll have peace of mind knowing that your model has been fully tested and validated by independent experts.